BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 Suppose that we have a key-value database (basically, just a python dict), and we supply a query to it, which is a key with typo errors in it.

-We want the database to compare the query to each key, and output a value, which is a weighted average of values, where weight is a measure of similarity between query and key (ideally, the probability that user meant $key_i$ by typing query).
+We want the database to compare the query to each key, and output a value, which is a weighted average of $values_i$, where weight of each value is the probability that user meant $key_i$ by typing the query.

 $Attention(q, K, V) = \sum \limits_{i=1}^{N} <q, K_i> V_i$